ucsb-cs156/w22/_lectures/lect23.md

   - Approving code review from member of team that didn't work on the issue
   - Approving code review from a staff member

+# You may need to rebase on main often

+You are now working in a repo where more than just your own team is working.

+This increases the chance for merge conflicts.

+This means that you should rebase on main early and often.

+The complexity of rebasing on main can range dramatically:
+* In some cases, super easy!
+* In others, mind-bogglingly hard

+It isn't possible to write a full guide for every possible permutation of what can happen.
+But we'll provide a guide to the simple cases, and then encourage you to reach out for help if and when the complex ones arise.

 # If you have time to do more than the minimum

 Here are some things to do if you have time to go beyond the minimum